mohib0306/simple-graphql-react-app/backend/README.md

 `db.json` has some sample data and you can add more data by editing the file and adding more _user_ or _company_ objects to their respective arrays.

 In your browser, visit [http://localhost:3000](http://localhost:3000 "JSON Server Backend")

+## Project structure

+- `types` includes GraphQL types
+- `inputs` includes GraphQL input types for mutations and filters
+- `mutations` includes mutations and result types for these mutations

 ## Acknowledgments